 Well, the answer is it depends

-Neither method is perfect nor superior to the other, they simply serve different purposes in different contexts and we’re here to help you figure that out.
+Neither method is perfect nor superior to the other.
+As you look at the difference between Waterfall and Agile, they simply serve different purposes in different contexts.
+We’re here to help you figure that out.

 - Budget/schedule constraints